AminBDev/AminBDev/README.md

 ###

-<p align="left">I'm a student with a passion for mobile programming.<br><br><br>I'm particularly interested in using Flutter to build beautiful and functional mobile apps.<br><br><br>I spend much of my free time coding and watching tutorials to improve my skills.<br><br><br>I enjoy experimenting with new features and techniques to create innovative and responsive user interfaces.<br><br><br>I love the challenge of solving complex programming problems, and I'm always looking for new projects to work on.<br><br><br>I'm excited to continue honing my skills in mobile programming, and I'm always on the lookout for new learning opportunities.<br><br><br>If you have any suggestions for projects or tutorials, or if you'd like to collaborate on a project, please don't hesitate to get in touch.<br><br><br>I'm always eager to connect with other mobile programmers and learn from their experiences.<br><br><br>Thank you for taking the time to read my bio.<br><br><br>I look forward to connecting with you!</p>
+<p align="left">As a student with a passion for mobile programming, I enjoy using Flutter to build beautiful and functional mobile apps.
+I'm always experimenting with new features and techniques to create innovative and responsive user interfaces.
+I love the challenge of solving complex programming problems, and I'm always looking for new projects to work on.
+If you have any suggestions for projects or tutorials, or if you'd like to collaborate on a project, please don't hesitate to get in touch.
+Thank you for reading my bio!</p>

 ###